kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 :func:`cappr.openai.classify.predict_examples`

 .. warning:: I haven't evaluated CAPPr on completion strings which are longer than 15
-             tokens long.
+             tokens.
 And I don't think CAPPr works well when there are ≥50 possible completions.
 Consider these domains uncharted and risky for CAPPr.

-A reasonable hypothesis is that this prompt-completion format is especially well-suited to smaller models.
-See the footnote for a reason for this hypothesis.\ [#]_

 Yes-No